 🎣 Honest fishing guides, tested on the water NEW 60 fish species profiles published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases

-Live Bait vs Artificial Lures: When to Use Each
+Live Bait vs Artificial Lures

 Ask ten anglers whether live bait or artificial lures catch more fish, and you'll get ten passionate answers.
 The honest truth is that both work, both have…

-Live Bait vs Artificial Lures: When to Use Each
+Live Bait vs Artificial Lures

 Ask ten anglers whether live bait or artificial lures catch more fish, and you’ll get ten passionate answers.
 The honest truth is that both work, both have devoted followers, and the smartest anglers know how to use each.
 Bait and lures aren’t rivals - they’re different tools for different situations.
 This guide cuts through the tribalism and gives you a practical framework for deciding which to tie on, and when.